theiagen/tbp-parser/docs/outputs/coverage.md

   → average_depth = (sum of reads at every position) / 500
 ```

+---

 ### Split regions

-A gene can be covered by multiple non-overlapping target regions (common in tNGS), resulting in multiple BED lines with the **same locus tag** but **different gene names** and a gap between them:
+A gene can be covered by multiple non-overlapping target regions (common in tNGS), resulting in multiple `BedRecord`s with the **same locus tag** but **different gene names** and a gap between them:

 ```
 BED file:
-chrom    start    end    locus_tag    gene_name
 Chrom    100      200    Rv0667       rpoB_1
 Chrom    300      400    Rv0667       rpoB_2

 ├── rpoB_1 ──┤              ├── rpoB_2 ──┤
 100         200            300         400
+                     ↑
                (gap: 201–299)
 ```